rivimey/elife-vagrant/README.md

 - `cookbooks/drupal/recipes/drupal_apps.rb` has been modified to not check whether the key `#if node["hosts"].has_key("localhost_aliases")` exists.
 Probably an updated issues with Ruby, should check, and re-imliment

 - apc has been turned off, as getting it to install via chef was beyond me.

+- contribute back fixes to the main vagrant-drupal project, and stop holiding a private version of these cookbooks.